Rique14/MzansiRecipes/README.md

 ​
  ## 1. Introduction
  Mzansi Recipes is a mobile application dedicated to celebrating the rich and diverse culinary heritage of South Africa.
 It provides a platform for users to discover, share and enjoy authentic local recipes.
-The app is designed to be a community-driven space where food enthusiasts can connect, learn, and preserve the vibrant food culture of the nation.
+The app is designed to be a community-driven space where food enthusiasts can connect, learn and preserve the vibrant food culture of the nation.
 ​
  ## 2. Features
  - **User Authentication**: Secure user registration and login with encrypted password storage.